 Chick lit Cafe highly recommends this compelling, beautiful and suspenseful novel by Maura Beth Brennan.

-Guest review contributed by Chick Lit Cafe , featuring powerful, engaging book reviews
+This guest post was contributed by Chick Lit Cafe , featuring powerful, engaging book reviews.